 Applications from candidates who do not satisfy the standard entry criteria identified in the preceding section are welcome.
 Such applicants will be expected to demonstrate through interview that they have the potential to succeed on the programme.
-Candidates employed within the architectural profession or within the wider construction industry and have sufficient appropriate experience, though assessment prior to admission will be considered in order to measure academic capability, particularly in mathematics and English or Welsh.
+Candidates employed within the construction industry and have sufficient appropriate experience, though assessment prior to admission will be considered in order to measure academic capability, particularly in mathematics and English or Welsh.